-The Nursing Assistant courses are designed to prepare students for employment and direct patient care in long term care facilities.
+The Nursing Assistant course is designed to prepare students for employment providing direct patient care in long term care facilities.
 There are no degree patterns or transfer majors in this area.
-Students desiring eligibility for certification must maintain grades of "C" or better in Nursing Assistant courses.
+Students desiring eligibility for certification testing must earn a grade of "C" or better on each test and complete the CDPH required training hours for the program (60 hours theory/100 hours clinical).